Small tummies can face big problems

 Gastrointestinal disorders that impact a child’s digestive system run the gamut.
 They include everything from nutritional challenges, like lactose intolerance, to chronic illnesses, such as hepatitis.

-With years of training in GI conditions, the pediatric gastroenterologists on the professional staff at Children’s Hospitals and Clinics of Minnesota are uniquely qualified to diagnose and treat virtually all types of GI disorders that affect children, including:
+With years of training in GI conditions, the pediatric gastroenterologists on the professional staff at Children’s Minnesota are uniquely qualified to diagnose and treat virtually all types of GI disorders that affect children, including:

 - Chronic abdominal pain